theramiyer/blog/content/post/2016/the-so-called-demonic-torrents.md

 We need to understand what a 'protocol' is before we begin to understand torrents.
 A protocol is just a set of rules and methods that are followed to accomplish a certain task.
 For instance, if you want to buy a pizza, one of the protocols is to call the phone number for the pizza place, ask for the menu, listen while the person recites it, choose your base, the size, the toppings, the add-ons and the sides, and place the order.
 Then, wait for the delivery person to to bring the pizza, open the door when the doorbell rings, accept the pizza, pay him, tip him, and then thank him.

-Similarly, your browser uses a protocol to deliver this page to you—it is called the _Hypertext Transmission Protocol (Secure)_, a.k.a., {{< smallcaps "HTTPS" >}}. {{< smallcaps "HTTP" >}}/{{< smallcaps "HTTPS" >}} typically works as a server-client system, wherein a file is present on a server, which you connect to using your browser, and initiate the transfer.
+Similarly, your browser uses a protocol to deliver this page to you—it is called the _Hypertext Transmission Protocol (Secure)_, a.k.a., {{< abbr "HTTPS" >}}. {{< abbr "HTTP" >}}/{{< abbr "HTTPS" >}} typically works as a server-client system, wherein a file is present on a server, which you connect to using your browser, and initiate the transfer.
 The file, in this case, typically gets transferred from the server to your computer.

 For instance, if you download a copy of Google Chrome, you connect to https://www.google.com/chrome, which is owned by Google.
 You click on the blue button which tells Google that you want a copy of the Chrome browser.
 The page connects you to one of Google's file servers.
-The server sends the file to your computer (client) via {{< smallcaps "HTTPS" >}}.
+The server sends the file to your computer (client) via {{< abbr "HTTPS" >}}.

 BitTorrent is one such protocol, which works a little differently: here, the file gets transferred from one client computer to another.
 The files are not stored on a server in this case; only the _tracking information_ is.
 BitTorrent divides the file into _chunks_, and then keeps track of what chunk was transferred to whom.
 The server does not store the file itself; the file is stored in peers' computers.
 Literally speaking, if you shot a video with your friends, and would like to share it with them over BitTorrent, your friends would download the file from your PC.
 Then, once they have copies of the file, subsequent downloads can happen from their PCs as well.

-Another example of peer-to-peer file transfer is {{< smallcaps "SHARE" >}}it. {{< smallcaps "SHARE" >}}it is a form of peer-to-peer transfer, which is one-to-one, using the Local Area Network ({{< smallcaps "LAN" >}}).
+Another example of peer-to-peer file transfer is {{< abbr "SHARE" >}}it. {{< abbr "SHARE" >}}it is a form of peer-to-peer transfer, which is one-to-one, using the Local Area Network ({{< abbr "LAN" >}}).

 ### Why torrents?